CLI commands

 - -r, --results-file <results_file>

-Specify file path to write trial results as CSV.
+Specify file path to write trial results as TSV.
 File directory must exist, existing file will be overwritten.

 - -d, --docs-limit <docs_limit>